8 Foods that Lower Testosterone Levels in Men

 But first, what is testosterone?

-These hormone levels associate with several health conditions, including type 2 diabetes, obesity, metabolic syndrome, and heart problems.
+These hormone levels associated with several health conditions, including type 2 diabetes, obesity, metabolic syndrome, and heart problems.
 Many factors help maintain testosterone levels, which include a healthy diet as the primary parameter.

 Below is the complete list of 8 foods to avoid, and maintain better testosterone levels: